Send the link below via email or IMCopy

 There is no object we can point to in the world to denote the "rightness" of an action.

-Moore says good is similar to yellow, but I cannot point to any agreed object to say "look, that is what I mean by good" so this doesn't explain anything.
+Mackie says I cannot point to any agreed object to say "look, that is what I mean by good" so this doesn't explain anything.

 Two people may agree on the facts of a particular ethical case, but still take different sides.